JoseRoca/WinFBX/docs/RichEdit/CTextFont2 Class.md

 Gets the subscript or superscript position relative to the baseline.

 ```
-FUNCTION CTextFont2.GetPositionSubSuper () AS LONG
+FUNCTION GetPositionSubSuper () AS LONG
    DIM Value AS LONG
    this.SetResult(m_pTextFont2->lpvtbl->GetPositionSubSuper(m_pTextFont2, @Value))
    RETURN Value